-- Over 75% of the labour force has under gone in-house training on various topics conducted by the Human Resource Team. - 4 senior supervisors are under going on job training (2 In Busitema Agricultural College and 2 at HAS University Netherlands). - Conducted 2 trainings for Fiduga Occupational Safety and Health Committee. - Zero tolerance for child labour: No children hired. - 28 children aged (3-24 months) cared for in the daycare service. - 30 Employee Meetings held by Managing Director's ,September, 2016 - 55% of the 850 employees are unionized. - 2 health talk session held for pregnant and breastfeeding mothers on hygiene standards and child care. - 26 PLHIVs (Persons living with HIV) supported with food supplements, school fees and scholastics for their children. - 46 referrals made to major hospitals for specialist care. - 3 study trips organized for managers to Germany, Kenya, Tanzania, and Netherlands. - 10 paid interns hosted from local educational institutions; 3 Female, 7 Male.
+- Over 85% of the labour force has under gone in-house training on various topics conducted by the Human Resource and Quality Assurance Team. - 2 senior supervisors are under going on job training (2 In Bukalasa Agricultural College and 1 at HAS University Netherlands). - Conducted 4 trainings for Fiduga Occupational Safety and Health Committee. - Zero tolerance for child labour: No children hired. - 28 children aged (3-24 months) cared for in the daycare service. - 30 Employee Meetings held by Managing Director's ,September, 2019 - 70% of the 850 employees are under labor union. - 2-health talk session held for pregnant and breastfeeding mothers on hygiene standards and child care. - 30 PLHIVs (Persons living with HIV) supported with food supplements, school fees and scholastics for their children. - 40 referrals made to major hospitals for specialist care. - 4 study trips organized for managers to Germany, Kenya, Tanzania, and Netherlands. - 10 paid interns hosted from local educational institutions; 3 Female, 7 Male